Geothermal heating: Applications

 There are a wide variety of applications for cheap geothermal heat including heating of houses, greenhouses, bathing and swimming or industrial uses.
 Most applications use geothermal in the form of hot fluids between 50 °C (122 °F) and 150 °C (302 °F).
 The suitable temperature varies for the different applications.
 For direct use of geothermal heat, the temperature range for the agricultural sector lies between 25 °C (77 °F) and 90 °C (194 °F), for space heating lies between 50 °C (122 °F) to 100 °C (212 °F).
 Heat pipes extend the temperature range down to 5 °C (41 °F) as they extract and "amplify" the heat.
 Geothermal heat exceeding 150 °C (302 °F) is typically used for geothermal power generation.

 In 2004 more than half of direct geothermal heat was used for space heating, and a third was used for spas.
 The remainder was used for a variety of industrial processes, desalination, domestic hot water, and agricultural applications.
 The cities of Reykjavík and Akureyri pipe hot water from geothermal plants under roads and pavements to melt snow.
 Geothermal desalination has been demonstrated.

 Geothermal systems tend to benefit from economies of scale, so space heating power is often distributed to multiple buildings, sometimes whole communities.
 This technique, long practiced throughout the world in locations such as Reykjavík, Iceland; Boise, Idaho; and Klamath Falls, Oregon; is known as district heating.

 In Europe alone 280 geothermal district heating plants were in operation in 2016 according to the European Geothermal Energy Council (EGEC) with a total capacity of approximately 4.9 GWth.

 Extraction

-Some parts of the world, including substantial portions of the western USA, are underlain by relatively shallow geothermal resources.
+Some parts of the world, including substantial portions of the western US, are underlain by relatively shallow geothermal resources.
 Similar conditions exist in Iceland, parts of Japan, and other geothermal hot spots around the world.
 In these areas, water or steam may be captured from natural hot springs and piped directly into radiators or heat exchangers.
 Alternatively, the heat may come from waste heat supplied by co-generation from a geothermal electrical plant or from deep wells into hot aquifers.
 Direct geothermal heating is far more efficient than geothermal electricity generation and has less demanding temperature requirements, so it is viable over a large geographical range.
 If the shallow ground is hot but dry, air or water may be circulated through earth tubes or downhole heat exchangers which act as heat exchangers with the ground.